Skilled Lawyers Providing Surety And Fidelity Representation

 Know Your Rights To Defend Or Prosecute Payment Or Performance Bond Claims

-The skilled construction law attorneys at the Deneweth, Dugan & Parfitt, P.C., law firm in Troy, Michigan, can explain your rights under surety bond law.
+The skilled construction law attorneys at the Deneweth, Vittiglio & Sassak, P.C. law firm in Troy, Michigan, can explain your rights under surety bond law.
 We will review the contract, review the payment bond and performance bond, and help you navigate the issues involving your project.

 Our construction law lawyers have represented owners, sureties, general contractors, subcontractors, and suppliers in projects throughout the state of Michigan.
 We can help you.